In this tutorial, I’m going to give you an in-depth explanation of how the Blending Modes (Blend Modes) in Photoshop work.

 Linear Light uses a combination of the Linear Dodge Blending on lighter pixels and a Linear Burn on darker pixels.

-Typically, the resulting colors are extreme, and you may want to use the Opacity or Fill sliders to adjust them.
+Typically, the resulting colors are extreme, and you may want to use the Opacity or Fill sliders to adjust it.

-Linear Lights blends differently when Fill Opacity is adjusted, compared to when Opacity is adjusted.
+Linear Light blends differently when Fill Opacity is adjusted, compared to when Opacity is adjusted.

 *Introduced in Photoshop 7.